 https://android.com/robots.txt), not a relative URL (

 ClickableSpan reliably.
-Instead, consider using a URLSpan with a matching
+For apps that are available on these SDK versions, consider using a URLSpan with a matching

 IntentFilter to handle the click action, as an accessibility service may activate these hyperlinks via an intent broadcast.